designforliterature/web/README.md

 ##### IMPORTANT: this is an early, pre-release version, so it's not recommended that you install it yet--not to mention to use it.
 But if you do install it and encounter any problems getting the initial screen/page (not bugs!), please report them to me.

 - Install (1) `git`, (2) latest `nodejs`, and (3) `MongoDB 2.4.x`
-- Open a Unix shell and clone this git directory: `git clone https://github.com/design4literature/web`
+- Open a Unix shell and clone this repository
 - To start the DB server, execute the shell script `web/scripts/start_db.sh`. **Read the instructions in the latter file before starting the server for the first time.**
 - To run the server, in a Unix shell cd to the cloned web directory and run the script `scripts/run-webserver.sh`